 Health Benefits of Himalayan Salt

-Himalayan salt is said to contain 84 trace minerals and electrolytes, including calcium, iodine, potassium, magnesium and iron (11).
-In fact, Himalayan salt is shown to contain triple the amount of potassium per serving than Maldon or Celtic sea salt (12).
+Himalayan contains 84 trace minerals and electrolytes.
+Some of these minerals include calcium, iodine, potassium, magnesium and iron (11).
+In fact, Himalayan salt contains triple the amount of potassium, per serving, than Maldon or Celtic sea salt (12).

-Himalayan salt contains all 6 of the electrolytes we require for health: sodium, potassium, chloride, magnesium, phosphorus and calcium.
-Therefore, adding Himalayan rock salt to your diet can help replenish your body’s natural supply of electrolytes.
+Himalayan salt contains all six electrolytes we require for health: sodium, potassium, chloride, magnesium, phosphorus and calcium.
+Therefore, you can replenish your body’s natural supply of electrolytes by adding Himalayan rock salt to your diet.
 This is especially helpful on hot days or after an intense workout when electrolytes are lost through sweat.

 You can make a natural “gatorade” with Himalayan rock salt by adding ¼ teaspoon of Himalayan rock salt to 1 quart (1 liter) of water, with the juice of half a lemon and some raw honey or green leaf stevia.